-Laura has authored two books: Katamari Damacy for Boss Fight Books, and the upcoming Planning Your Escape: Strategy Secrets to Make You an Escape Room Superstar for Simon & Schuster’s Tiller Press.
+Laura has authored two books: Katamari Damacy for Boss Fight Books, and Planning Your Escape: Strategy Secrets to Make You an Escape Room Superstar for Simon & Schuster’s Tiller Press.

 Chances are you’ve heard of escape rooms, whether you’ve been invited to one for a birthday party, gone for a corporate team-building exercise, or seen them in an episode of your favorite TV show.
 But whether you’re a rookie or a seasoned regular, there’s always the chance you’ll get stuck!
 Luckily, game designer L.E.
 Hall has all kinds of tips and tricks to make sure you win every time.

 In this must-have guide, Hall explores the history of people and play, tracing the threads of immersive entertainment from ancient history to today’s escape rooms.
 She guides readers through the principles of puzzle design to help you solve anything you’re facing and shows how to analyze your strengths and weaknesses in the face of misdirection.
 She also covers effective teamwork and communication, how to take hints, common codes and clues, and even how to create your own experience at home.